kubev2v/getpublickey/README.md

 After executing the command, your service should be accessible at `https://localhost:8443`.

-## Deployment
-Deploying **getpublickey** is a breeze thanks to our meticulously crafted Dockerfile and Kubernetes deployment configuration.
-You can effortlessly integrate it into your existing infrastructure.
-Learn more in the Deployment Guide.

-## Testing
-We take security seriously. **getpublickey** has undergone extensive testing to ensure its reliability and robustness.
-Find out how to test it on your KIND Kubernetes cluster and renowned HTTPS servers in the Testing Guide.

 ## Contributing
 We welcome contributions from the cybersecurity community!
 Whether you're interested in adding features, fixing bugs, or improving documentation, your contributions are valuable.
-See our Contribution Guidelines for details.

 ## License
 **getpublickey** is licensed under the Apache License, making it open and accessible for all.
 Feel free to use, modify, and share this powerful cybersecurity tool.